Dean's Research Day

 2800 Plymouth Road, Ann Arbor, MI

 Who: Hosted by the University of Michigan School of Nursing

 In addition to presentations from faculty, students and nurse clinicians about the results of ongoing and completed research, the School of Nursing is pleased to present Barbara L. Brush, PhD, ANP-BC, FAAN, the Carol J. and F. Edward Lake Professor of Nursing in Population Health, U-M School of Nursing, to deliver the 2014 Brouse Lecture entitled Nursing and Population Health: Opportunities and Challenges for the 21st Century.
 (Additional speakers will be announced soon.)

 Carol J. and F. Edward Lake Term Clinical Professorship Inauguration

-Following the Brouse Lecture, Barbara L. Brush, PhD, ANP-BC, FAAN will be installed as the newly endowed Carol J. and F. Edward Lake Term Clinical Professor of Nursing in Population Health.
+Following the Brouse Lecture, Barbara L. Brush, PhD, ANP-BC, FAAN will be installed as the Carol J. and F. Edward Lake Term Clinical Professor of Nursing in Population Health.

 2013 Dean's Research Day Recap

 To see a recap of the 2013 event, please visit: